Are AI stock predictions accurate? An honest answer

 What is the difference between calibration and directional accuracy?

 Calibration measures whether a stated 90% band actually contains 90% of realized prices.
-Directional accuracy measures whether the forecast correctly called up vs. down.
-A model can be well-calibrated while its directional hit-rate is only modestly better than a coin flip — the two are graded and published separately.
+Directional accuracy measures whether the forecast correctly called up vs. down — a model can be well-calibrated while directional hit-rate is only modestly better than a coin flip.

 Did Quantustik ever publish an inaccurate accuracy claim?

-Yes — an earlier "97% CI90 accuracy" headline was a non-reproducible curated snapshot, retracted in #907.
-Honest re-testing showed real overconfidence at two of three horizons, which a public band recalibration (#1088) corrected.
+Yes — an earlier "97% CI90 accuracy" headline was a non-reproducible curated snapshot, which we retracted, corrected by a public band recalibration.

 Where can I see the current live numbers?

-The calibration page and the track record page both self-update from the committed backtest artifact and the closed-trade aggregate, respectively — including the misses.
+The calibration page and track record page both self-update from the committed backtest artifact and the closed-trade aggregate.

 Educational research only — not investment advice.